 I could not have agreed more with Jessica's article so I wrote a follow up piece.
 You can read my article here.

-U.S. Hispanic consumers or consumers in Mexico, Europe or Asia.
+It doesn't matter whether a company is trying to market to U.S. Hispanic consumers or consumers in Mexico, Europe or Asia.
 What does matter is that companies must invest in cultural training to compete and continue to succeed in business at home and abroad.

 I wish you continued success.